markdawson/sudoku/README.md

 # Simple Sudoku Solver

-This is a plain Python sudoku solver that can solve any sudoku puzzle through a combination of constraint satisfaction and brute force search (using a simple heuristic to decide which nodes to search next).
+This is a plain Python sudoku solver that can solve any sudoku puzzle through a combination of constraint satisfaction and brute force search.

 ## Usage
 To see how the program works, simply type: